What Is a technology roadmap?

 Release plans

-Release plans highlight the requirements to enhance the systems to support new capabilities provided by the new technology.
+Release plans highlight the requirements to enhance the systems to support the new technology's capabilities.
 They are generally predictable and may be scheduled months in advance.
-Release plans should be shared throughout the business or organization.
+You should share release plans throughout the business or organization.

 Milestones